-The permanent items consist of:

-Year ended December 31, 2015 2014 2013 Tax deductible write-downs on shares (2,622) (338) (1,217) Taxable (tax deductible) capital gains/losses - - (371) Taxable capital gains on associates and joint ventures - 67 - Non tax deductible goodwill impairment 250 - - Non tax deductible hyperinflationary adjustment 114 - - Taxable income of AMTFS 196 - - Other permanent items (62) (2) 44 Total permanent items (2,124) (273) (1,544)
+The newscap part items consist of The permanent items consist of: Year Ended Decemb 2016 2015 2014 Tax deductible write-downs on shares and receivables (5,971) (2,622) (338) Taxable capital gains on associates and joint ventures - - 67 Non tax deductible goodwill impairment - 250 - Non tax deductible hyperinflationary adjustment 22 114 - Taxable income of AMTFS 20 196 - Other permanent items (11) (62) (2) Total permanent items (5,940) (2,124) (273)

-Tax deductible write-downs on shares: in connection with the group impairment test for goodwill and property, plant and equipment ("PP&E"), the recoverability of carrying amounts of investments in shares is also reviewed annually, resulting in tax deductible write-downs of the value of shares of consolidated subsidiaries in Luxembourg.
+Tax deductible write-downs on shares and receivables: in connection with the group impairment test for goodwill and property, plant and equipment ("PP&E"), the recoverability of the carrying amounts of investments in shares and intragroup receivables is also reviewed annually, resulting in tax deductible write-downs of the values of loans and shares of consolidated subsidiaries in Luxembourg.

+Taxable capital gains on associates and joint ventures relate to the disposal of the Company's 50% interest in Gallatin Steel.
 Non tax deductible goodwill impairment: in 2015 ArcelorMittal impaired the goodwill related to the Mining segment for a total amount of 0.9 billion (see note 5.3).